thorstenfrank/rust-mqtt/README.md

 Especially the lib part purposefully ignores the usual set of obvious helpers like `thiserror`, maybe `nom` or `serde`.

 There are also obviously no efforts to go `no_std` or take embedded requirements into consideration.
-If you find yourself in need of an MQTT implementation for embedded scenarios, there's way better options out there.
+For that, there's way better options out there.

 ## Contents
 - `mqtt`: the basic protocol implementation, data types, packets, encoding and decoding